-Today’s article shares some great advice from Phoenix car accident attorney, Aaron Crane from Cantor Crane about high medical bills caused by car accidents.
+Today’s article shares some great advice from Phoenix car accident attorney, David Michael Cantor from Cantor Injury Lawyers about high medical bills caused by car accidents.
 It is common knowledge that car accidents happen every day.
 Being involved in one can cause serious injuries, such as those to the neck and back areas.
 The pain associated with injury to these areas can last indefinitely, and these injuries can be difficult to diagnose and repair.

 The entire ordeal can be a troublesome, and worrisome, experience.
 There are often significant costs associated with damage sustained in an accident, both to the individual and to their vehicle.
 Some examples of costs that may be incurred include: fees for a rental car, mechanic’s bills, doctors visits, and physical therapy.
 For those that are on tight budgets, this seemingly insurmountable mound of debt can be a source of emotional duress.

 It becomes even more costly when you factor in the value of your time.
 You could be spending your time doing other, much more productive things such as spending time with your family or working.
 However, you now have to take time from your day to resolve numerous issues the accident has created.
 For example, a doctor’s visit could last approximately 20 minutes, but driving to the appointment and waiting in the waiting room could add an additional hour or two.

 Whether you are in the emergency room or the doctor’s office, the billing staff will ask you to provide insurance information.
 While you should provide them with the other driver’s car insurance information, you should also provide them with your own health insurance information.
 This may appear to be counterproductive and defy logic.
 After all, the other person was the cause of your car accident and resulting injuries, and therefore they should pay.